 The Australia Government has established Jobs and Skills Australia to provide independent advice on current, emerging, and future workforce, skills, and training needs.
 It will work with unions, employers, state and territory governments, and education and training providers in providing the advice needed to improve skills development, employment opportunities and economic growth.

 Jobs and Skills Australia engagement

-The role of Jobs and Skills Australia
+Jobs and Skills Australia’s role

 Jobs and Skills Australia Legislation

-To ensure Jobs and Skills Australia is properly resourced to undertake its work, the Government announced an additional $12.9 million in the October 2022 Budget to support Jobs and Skills Australia in providing independent advice on current, emerging, and future skills and labour market needs, and current and emerging workforce issues, using data, evidence and analysis.
+To ensure Jobs and Skills Australia is properly resourced to undertake priority work, the Government announced an additional $12.9 million in the October 2022 Budget to support Jobs and Skills Australia in providing independent advice on current, emerging, and future skills and labour market needs, and current and emerging workforce issues, using data, evidence and analysis.

-The funding will also provide for an increased emphasis for Jobs and Skills Australia to engage with tripartite partners, and other skills and labour market stakeholders, in developing its advice to Government.
+The funding also provides for an increased emphasis for Jobs and Skills Australia to engage with tripartite partners, and other skills and labour market stakeholders, in developing its advice to Government.
 This is in addition to a $1.9 million allocated for the Clean Energy Capacity Study, and $12 million for a study on adult literacy, numeracy and digital literacy skills.

-For more information on Jobs and Skills Australia funding visit Minister O’Connor’s Federal Budget media release Media release – Training more Australians for more opportunities in more parts of the country.
+For more information on Jobs and Skills Australia funding, visit Minister O’Connor’s Federal Budget media release Media release – Training more Australians for more opportunities in more parts of the country.